-In addition, the Board approved a capital budget of \$60.0 million for 2021, exclusive of corporate acquisitions or investment in facilities, land and buildings, with \$50.0 million allocated towards maintenance capital primarily to replace trucks, trailers, specialized equipment and technology to support the operations of the business.
-In addition, we will allocate \$10.0 million to fund growth and create jobs in Canada.
-In 2020, the Federal Government implemented the CEWS program.
-We will be directing these funds to create opportunities and employment for Canadians.
+On December 8, 2021, the Board approved a net capital budget of \$70.0 million for 2022, exclusive of corporate acquisitions or investment in facilities, land and buildings, with \$60.0 million allocated towards maintenance capital primarily to invest in trucks, trailers, specialized Equipment and technology to improve the operations of the Business Units.
+In addition, we allocated \$10.0 million to invest specifically towards sustainability initiatives.